wrapperup/creme/README.md

 # crème 🍦

->⚠️ creme is in an experimental state.
+>⚠️ creme is in an experimental state, and incomplete.
 Use with caution!

 Creme is a simple, opinionated build-time asset bundler tool for Rust websites, complete with compile-time checks.